ortrsa/Ex1_oop/README.md

 # Ex1 oop

-# Overveiw
+# Overview
 This project is an implementation of data structures and algorithms on undirectional weighted graph in Java.
 The main goal of this project is to find the shortest path between 2 given nodes in the most effective way.
-This repo contain the follow file:
+This repo contains the follow file:
 src:
 - uybrt.
 - hggh.